Skip to main content

-Social Security Disability Determinations and Consultative Exams
+What Is a Social Security Disability Consultative Exam?

 What Is the Consultative Examination Process?

-During a consultative examination, a qualified medical source conducts a mental or physical examination or test.
-The medical source then submits the CE report to Disability Determination Services for the decision-makers to make a disability determination.
+The medical source then submits the CE report to DDS for the decision-makers to make a disability determination.
 An administrative law judge may also order a consultative examination before making a decision at the hearing level.

 The decision-makers prefer that your treating source conducts the examination.
 But that treating doctor must be qualified to perform consultative examinations, trained and equipped for testing, and willing to perform the examination.
 Even if only one additional test is needed, the treating source is still generally the preferred source for this service.